bsoelch/Concat/doc/concat.md

 anInt ..debug.print  ## still prints anInt in current namespace subspace.anInt ..debug.print  ## addreses with . are resolved relative to the current namespace
 #namespace base
- #using base.subspace ## namespace imports allways have to include the full name
+ #using base.subspace ## namespace imports always have to include the full name
 #end
 ```

 ## Includes

-Source code can be split between multiple file, files can be includes using `#include`
+Source code can be split between multiple file, files can be includes using `import`
 there are two kinds of includes, local includes and library includes.

 Local includes include files relative to the "base-directory" (directory the file passed to the compiler is located) of the current program,